What is personal accident insurance?

 Which is right for me?

-- If you are looking for adequate protection to cover your family financially in the event of your death, then you may want to consider life insurance.
+- Life insurance is for adequate protection to cover your family financially in the event of your death

 What determines how much I pay for cover?

 There are several factors that can affect the cost of your personal accident insurance premiums, including:

 - The waiting period.
 The shorter the waiting period you select, the more you will typically have to pay for cover.